 Bridge courses usually run for 15 weeks and offer a direct pipeline into your master’s-level studies.

 Earning a Master’s Degree in Data Science

-As the field of Data Science grows and the various industries it enhances become more diverse, colleges and universities are creating greater programs of study to accommodate the influx of new students entering this exciting area of expertise.
+As the field of data science grows and the various industries it benefits become more diverse, colleges and universities are creating more programs of study to accommodate the influx of new students entering this exciting area of expertise.
 Master’s programs in data science are fast becoming the most populated, as well as the most competitive, in higher education arenas.

 Because of the pressing demand, graduate schools are offering innovative avenues of study, both online and in live classrooms.